alecheckert/emdiff/README.md

     )
 ```

-The localization error represents the root 1D localization variance,
+This localization error represents the root 1D variance associated
+with estimating a particle's position at any given frame,
 estimated using the covariance between subsequent displacements in
 a set of trajectories.
 It gets more accurate as you use more
 trajectories.

 If this localization error seems large, then that's probably
 because it actually is.
-Moving molecules produce a lot of error.
+Moving molecules produce a lot of error
+than the bound molecules that people usually measure localization
+error with.